 What Has Changed — Self-Attestation

-The biggest difference between NIST 800-171 and CMMC is that with CMMC, there is no option for self-attestation.
+The biggest difference between complying with NIST 800-171 and CMMC is that with CMMC, there is no option for self-attestation.

 The DoD is transitioning to the new CMMC framework and this framework will require all companies seeking compliance to work with an accredited and independent third-party organization called a C3PAO.